volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 It is just a prototype, and may not work as expected

 Tested on :
-RPI 0 not working yet
+- RPI 0 not working yet
-RPI B not working yet
+- RPI B not working yet
-RPI B+ not working yet
+- RPI B+ not working yet
-RPI2
+- RPI2 ok
-SPARKY
+- SPARKY ok
-PINE64
+- PINE64 ok
-x86 laptop
+- x86 laptop ok

 IMPORTANT